vhartman/vhartman.github.io/_posts/2025-04-19-numpy-aggregation.md

 $$

 where $$q_1 = [q_1^1 ... q_1^R]$$, and the same for $$q_2$$.
-It is important to note here that I do want to compute this number for many different configurations $$q$$, so clearly I want to batch this
-{% include sidenote.html text="In the very initial version of the function computing these values, I did actually not batch this.
+It is important to note here that I do want to compute this number for many different configurations $$q$$, so clearly I want to batch this computation {% include sidenote.html text="In the very initial version of the function computing these values, I did actually not batch this.
 Batching this computation made a huge difference, but we start from the batched version as baseline here."%}.

-In the general case, we also don't always use the euclidean norm as single-robot metric, but sometimes want to use a more general L-p norm.
+In the general case, we also don't always use the euclidean norm as single-robot metric (i.e., as the inner part of the computation), but sometimes want to use a more general L-p norm.
-In the following code, we consider two cases, the euclidean norm, and the maximum of the absolute values, i.e. the inf-norm:
+In the following experiments, we consider two cases, the euclidean norm, and the maximum of the absolute values, i.e. the inf-norm:

 $$
 c(q_1, q_2) =  w\sum_{i\in R} \max_j|q_1^{i,j} - q_2^{i,j}| + (1-w)\max_{i\in R} \max_j|q_1^{i,j} - q_2^{i,j}|